Beliefs and Practices

 Grow.
 We are all on a faith journey where we learn, ask questions, and deepen our faith.
 We believe that spiritual practices like prayer, reading the Bible, participating in small groups, fasting, and tithing are vital to our faith.

 Serve.
 We give back and strive to make a difference in our community, city, and world.
 We believe that we are called to reach out to our neighbors both locally and globally and serve them in ways that make a difference.

-Imagine Church believes that the community we call the Church is made up of those who have received the sacrament of Christian baptism, therefore services of baptism are conducted during our public worship.
+Imagine Church believes that the community we call the Church is comprised of those who have received the sacrament of Christian baptism, therefore services of baptism are conducted during our public worship.
 By baptism we are incorporated into the body of Christ, and made one in Christ (1 Corinthians 12:13, Galatians 3:27-28).